inbo/tutorials/content/installation/user/kerberos.md

 sudo apt-get install openssl
 ```

 These libraries will be used later on.
-The following section if for interaction with MS SQL databases.
+The following section is for interaction with MS SQL databases.

 ### MS SQL Server tools